Tom Switzer

-Tom Switzer (/ˈswɪtsər/; born 1971) is an Australian political writer and former executive director of the Centre for Independent Studies, a Sydney-based libertarian public-policy research think tank that focuses on classical liberal issues.
-He has been a host of Between the Lines on the Australian Broadcasting Corporation's Radio National and a columnist at the Sydney Morning Herald and Australian Financial Review.
+Tom Switzer (/ˈswɪtsər/; born 1971) is an Australian political writer and presenter of Switzerland, a podcast on politics, modern history and international relations.
+He is a regular contributor to The Australian and panelist at Sky News Australia and a former columnist at the Sydney Morning Herald and Australian Financial Review.
+From 2017 to 2025, Switzer was executive director of the Centre for Independent Studies, a Sydney-based public-policy organisation.

 Early life and education

 Switzer was born in 1971 in Dallas, Texas, and grew up in Sydney.
-He attended St Aloysius' College in Kirribilli, where he was an Australian schools track and field champion in 1989, and was trained by Australian Olympic coach Jackie Byrnes.
+He attended St Aloysius' College, Kirribilli, where he was an Australian schools U.19 800 metres track and field champion in 1989, (with a U.18 personal best of 1.52.6s) and was trained by Australian Olympic coach Jackie Byrnes.
 He graduated with a Bachelor of Arts in History (First Class Honours) in 1993; and a Masters in International Relations in 1994; both from the University of Sydney.